Aaron-Bopp/TIM/30_Topics/32_Terms/markup.md

 tags: node/topic/term
 ---

-Markup language, a standardized set of notations used to annotate a plain-text document's content to give information regarding the structure of the text or instructions for how it is to be displayed [^1]
+Markup [[language]], a standardized set of notations used to annotate a plain-text document's content to give information regarding the structure of the text or instructions for how it is to be displayed [^1]

 **See**:: [[HTML]], [[XML]], [[Markdown]] *`$=customJS.dv_funcs.outlinedIn(dv, this)`*